-In 2019, credit costs went up to €1.1 billion (+17%), nearly entirely driven by an impairment in corporate banking (€139 million provision) linked to a single customer.
-However, credit costs remained low at 27 basis points (bps), compared with 22 bps in 2018.
 Loans to SMEs are likely to generate greater losses in a downturn.
-In addition, consumer credit, representing 10% of the group's consolidated loan portfolio, might generate non-negligible credit losses in the current deteriorating economic environment.
+In addition, consumer credit, representing 10% of the group's consolidated loan portfolio, might generate significant credit losses in the current deteriorating economic environment.
 In this regard, the French economy has rapidly deteriorated following the economic shutdown linked to the coronavirus outbreak and problem loans will increase as a result.

-Nevertheless, the French government implemented a support package, which includes, among others, a €300 billion state-guaranteed loan program, extensions of payment deadlines for tax and social charges, tax credits and temporary unemployment allowances financed by the government for a total budget of €45 billion.
-These measures will support borrowers and will keep credit costs low in the short term.
+Nevertheless, the French government implemented a support package, which includes, among others, a \in 300 billion state-guaranteed loan program, extensions of payment deadlines for tax and social charges, tax credits and temporary unemployment allowances financed by the government for a total budget of \in 45 billion.
+These measures will support borrowers and will keep credit costs under check in 2020.

 Credit Mutuel Alliance Federale also announced on 22 April that it will make immediate lump sum payments to the professional and corporate clients of its insurance subsidiary - Assurances du Credit Mutuel (ACM) - whose businesses are disrupted by restrictions to quell the coronavirus pandemic.
-The measure's roughly €200 million cost will affect 2020 earnings, but creates goodwill towards not only its own professional and enterprise clients but also potential customers in keeping with the group's intention to develop this insurance segment (see also our report Credit Mutuel Alliance Federale will compensate insuredprofessionals for pandemic risk not contractually covered).
+The measure's roughly €200 million cost will affect 2020 earnings, but creates goodwill towards not only its own professional and enterprise clients but also potential customers in keeping with the group's intention to develop this insurance segment (see also our report Credit Mutuel Alliance Federale will compensate insured professionals for pandemic risk not contractually covered).

-Overall, credit costs have consistently represented less than 25% of Credit Mutuel Alliance Federale's pre-provision income since 2011 and less than 20% since 2015.
-In 2019, credit costs represented around 19% of pre-provision income.
+Credit costs have consistently represented less than 25% of Credit Mutuel Alliance Federale's pre-provision income since 2011 and less than 20% since 2015.
+Credit costs increased in H1 2020 and represented 45% of pre-provision income.
+Although the group did not give any guidance for the full year, we believe that credit costs will remain above historical average.

-Exhibit 5

-Credit costs went up in 2019

-Loan-loss provisions/pre-provision income
+Credit costs surged in H1 2020, reflecting the unprecedented macroeconomic shock Loan-loss provisions/pre-provision income